 Colorectal cancer or colon cancer shows no significant signs and symptoms in the early stages.
 However, it becomes evident when it starts spreading.
-Colon cancer is one of the top three cancers diagnosed in Singapore.
+Colorectal cancer is one of the top three cancers diagnosed in Singapore.
 These signs and symptoms may indicate colon cancer, so consulting with your health provider is essential.

 Many prominent cancer research organizations, such as the American Cancer Society (ACS) and Singapore Cancer Society, recommend colorectal cancer screening for men and women over 50.
 Risk factors such as family history, age, obesity, and lifestyle habits can increase the risk of colon cancer.
 Therefore, frequent screening can ensure early detection and provide peace of mind.

-Common Signs and Symptoms of Colon Cancer:
+Common Symptoms Of Colorectal Cancer:

 - Change in bowel habits: A sign of colon cancer is irregular bowel movements.
 For example, it is possible to get a sensation of having passed a stool, only to discover that there is no stool to be released at all.
-Diarrhea or constipation can also be an indication of colon cancer.
+Diarrhea or constipation can also be an indication of colorectal cancer.

 - Anemia: A low hemoglobin level in the blood is known as anemia.
-Colon cancer-related blood loss can cause this to occur.
+Colorectal cancer-related blood loss can cause this to occur.
 Anemia is characterized by fatigue, weakness, and shortness of breath.
 In addition, your skin may appear to be lacking in color.

 - Abdominal Discomfort: It’s not uncommon to suffer some discomfort in the abdomen from time to time.
-However, if you frequently have gas, cramps, and bloating, you may be at a higher risk of developing colon cancer than the average person.
+However, if you frequently have gas, cramps, and bloating, you may be at a higher risk of developing colorectal cancer than the average person.

 This article is informative only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment, and should never be relied upon for specific medical advice.